glebtsereteli/GMRoomLoader/docs/pages/api/payload/getters.md

 ```
 :::

 ## `.GetInstance()`

-Returns the created Instance ID from the given room ID, or :Noone: if not found.
+Returns the ID of the created Instance from the given room ID if found, or :Noone: if not found.

 | Parameter | Type | Description |
 | --- | --- | --- |